dhagge/dhagge.github.io/_posts/2014-09-29-spring-boot-jdbi.markdown

 ## Spring Boot

-Spring Boot is a lightweight version of Spring that is focussed on creation Spring-like applications that "just run".
+Spring Boot is a lightweight version of Spring that is focussed on creating Spring-like applications that "just run".
+If you're new to Spring Boot  there are some excellent [getting started guides](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#getting-started-introducing-spring-boot) in the Spring Boot [reference guide](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/).

 Whereas Spring can feel quite enterprisey, Spring Boot both feels and performs like a true first-class microservices framework.
 It has the same great support for DI as Spring and also features an extensive library of `spring-boot-starter-*` maven dependencies that you can use to add support for a great many things.

 It still, however, uses hibernate as it's "native" ORM tier.
-Now if that's fine for you then go for it, Spring Boot out of the box is a great solution but for me I just find it too cumbersome.
+Now if that's fine for you then go for it, Spring Boot out of the box is a great solution but for me I just find Hibernate too cumbersome.

+## Hibernate vs JDBI

+I've stated that Hibernate "gets in the way" and that JDBI is "a really nice solution" which bears further discussion to draw out a few points.
+Firstly, there are many Hibernate applications which operate well at scale (and I have developed many), however, there is very much a trend to move away from heavy ORM solutions for some of the following reasons:

+- Hibernate can generate large numbers of unecesary queries, even due to minor misconfigurations.
+When properly configured it still often performs worse than simple SQL queries.
+- ORMs are "leaky abstractions" which purport to shield us from lower-level DB details, but inevitably to use the abstraction effectively we have to know the internals.
+- Hibernate is opinionated about your data strucure.
+When you have a data structure that doesn't folow it's notion of keys and relationships you immediately run up against the [Object-relational Impedance Mismatch](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).
+- You don't see the performance problems until you scale!
+When your application is small and simple everything seems to go along smoothly, then you scale and all of a sudden hibernate queries are the root of your performance problems.
+I've myself hit this situation many times and it's always taken significant rework to fix the issues.

+This [quora post](https://www.quora.com/What-are-the-drawbacks-of-using-ORMs) is an excellent discussion that reinforces some of the points I make above and also touches on others.
+This certainly isn't a right or wrong discussion and I do not want to suggest that JBDI is the cure to all evils, but it is an alternative to a "heavy" ORM like Hibernate.
+I have personally encountered many tech companies which are happly using JDBI inside Dropwizard and would not move back to using Hibernate.

 So what's a savvy software engineer to do?

 # Spring Boot + JDBI